wp-plugins/advanced-ads/readme.txt

 Donate link:https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=5RRRCEBGN3UT2
 Tags: ads, ad, adsense, display, banner, advertisements, adverts, advert, monetization Requires at least: WP 3.5, PHP 5.3
-Tested up to: 4.0.0
+Tested up to: 4.2
-Stable tag: 1.2.6
+Stable tag: 1.5.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Manage and optimize your ads in WordPress as easy as creating posts. + ad injection, ad planning and ad rotation.
+Manage and optimize your ads in WordPress as easy as creating posts.
+Including support for AdSense, ad injection, ad planning and ad rotation.

 == Description ==

-Advanced Ads is a simple ad manager made by publishers for publishers.
-Based on my experience delivering millions of ads per month I build this plugin as a powerful, but light weight solution to not only manage and serve ads in WordPress, but to test and optimize them as well.
+Advanced Ads is a simple ad manager made by a publisher for publishers.
+Based on my experience delivering millions of ads per month I built this plugin as a powerful, but light weight solution to not only manage and serve ads in WordPress, but to test and optimize them as well.

 Learn more on the [plugin homepage](http://wpadvancedads.com).